liquidctl/liquidctl/docs/nvidia-guide.md

 [supported formats](../README.md#supported-color-specification-formats).

-The settings configured on the device are normally volatile, and are cleared whenever the graphics card looses power (ie. unplugged, not power off).
-FIXME
+The settings configured on the device are normally volatile, and are cleared whenever the graphics card is powered down (OS and UEFI power saving settings can affect when this happens).

 It is possible to store them in non-volatile controller memory by passing `--non-volatile`.
 But as this memory has some unknown yet limited maximum